-The School District agrees to pay the Village for two (2) part-time School Resource Officer, including related costs (supervision of two SROs) incurred by the Village in making these available to the School District, as follows:
+The School District agrees to pay the Village for three (3) part-time School Resource Officers, including related costs (supervision of three SROs) incurred by the Village in making these available to the School District, as follows:

-The two (2) SRO will be assigned to the School District for a period of approximately one hundred eighty-six (186) days for a minimum of eight (8) hours each day, at a rate of pay of \$47,735 per SRO, per school year per SRO (SRO will be paid bi-weekly throughout the school year), plus reimbursement to the Village for the Village's expenses for FICA, Medicare, Workers' Compensation, mandatory employer contributions to a public retirement system, and other mandated employer payments or contributions made on behalf of these employees.
-An SRO is entitled to ten (10) personal/sick days throughout the school year, paid at a rate of \$32.08 per hour and \$256.64 per day.
+The three (3) SROs will be assigned to the School District for a period of approximately one hundred eighty-six (186) days for a minimum of eight (8) hours each day, at a rate of pay of \$50,636.64 per SRO, per school year per SRO (SRO will be paid bi-weekly throughout the school year), plus reimbursement to the Village for the Village's expenses for FICA, Medicare, Workers' Compensation, mandatory employer contributions to a public retirement system, and other mandated employer payments or contributions made on behalf of these employees.
+An SRO is entitled to ten (10) personal/sick days throughout the school year, paid at a rate of \$34.03 per hour and \$272.24 per day.

-In the event that school is closed on one of the designated instructional days (for example because of a snow day or closures due to an infectious dissease outbreak), the OCS SRO would be available to the Marcellus Police Department for that day.
+In the event that school is closed on one of the designated instructional days, (for example because of a snow day or closures due to an infectious disease outbreak), the OCS SRO would be available to the Marcellus Police Department for that day.

-The District may contract for additional service days beyond the required one hundred eighty-six (186) days at the per diem rate.
+The School District may contract for additional service days beyond the required one hundred eighty-six (186) days at the per diem rate.

 Additional expenses (meals, tolls, travel, etc.) may be incurred, for training, schools, seminars or additional services, at the agreed-upon reimbursement and rate, with authorization from the Superintendent of Schools.
-The School District agrees to pay the Village Two Thousand Dollars (\$2000.00) per (supervised) SRO annually (total \$4,000), approximately Fifty dollars (\$50.00) per week, for on-going law enforcement in-service training, logistical support (including access to law enforcement databases) and the supervision of the SRO's.
+The School District agrees to pay the Village Five Thousand Dollars (\$5000.00) for three (supervised) SROs annually.
+This fee is for on-going law enforcement in-service training, logistical support (including access to law enforcement databases) and the supervision of the SROs.

-When the SRO works an after-school activity, such as sporting events, dances, etc., for the School District, the SRO will receive a rate of pay, thirty-eight dollars and nineteen cents (\$38.19) per hour.
-It is understood and agreed that time spent by the SRO attending court juvenile and/or criminal cases arising from and/or out of their employment as an SRO shall be considered as hours worked under this Agreement.
+When the SRO works an after-school activity, such as sporting events, dances, etc., for the School District, the SRO will receive a rate of pay of, forty dollars (\$40.00) per hour.
+It is understood and agreed that time spent by the SRO attending juvenile court and/or other work related activities not during regular work hours as an SRO shall be considered as hours worked under this agreement.

-Any Police Officer or Special Patrol Officer/School Resource Officer who is currently employed with the Marcellus Police Department and works as a substitute School Resource Officer or as security will be compensated at a rate of forty dollars, (\$40.00) per hour.
+Any Police Officer or Special Patrol Officer/School Resource Officer who is currently employed with the Marcellus Police Department and works as a substitute School Resource Officer or as security will be compensated at a rate of forty-five dollars, (\$45.00) per hour.
 This will include work performed during regular school hours as well as after school hours for school related activities.

 The Marcellus Police Department will design appropriate verification forms which will be made available to authorized School District personnel for auditable proof of services performed for the School District.
 The School District will be invoiced monthly for actual costs incurred by the Village in accordance with this Agreement.
-The School District agrees to pay the SRO Salaries, including all associated expenses, in advance of each month worked.
+The School District agrees to pay the SRO Salaries, plus all associated expenses, in advance of each month worked.

-The School District shall reimburse the Village for the cost of the following items of equipment, and training, required by the assigned to the School District:
+The School District shall reimburse the Village for the cost of the following items of equipment, and training, required for the assigned SRO to the School District:

 Firearm \$600

 Coat \$225

-Shirts (3) \$150
+Shirts (3) \$200

-Pants (2) \$100
+Pants (2) \$120

 Belt \$ 70

 Holster \$170

 Baton \$120

 Baton Holder \$ 40

 Handcuffs \$ 35

 Handcuff Case \$ 35

 OC Spray \$ 45

 OC Case \$ 30

 Cell Phone \$400

 Footwear \$150

 Hat \$ 15

 Ammunition \$340

 Badge/wallet \$185

 SRO Training \$700

-Total \$ 3410 (per officer)
+Total \$ 3480 (per officer)